Increase conversions, customer engagement, and online sales by boosting your mobile site speed with these tips from Google and Moz.

-Another way to increase your site speed for mobile is to add Google’s Accelerated Mobile Pages (AMPs) to your site.
+Another way to increase your site speed for mobile is to add Google’s Accelerated Mobile Pages to your site.
 AMPs are mobile web pages that can be pre-cached so they appear near-instantly when clicked.
 Telefonica (one of the world’s largest private telecom companies) wanted to increase conversions to their site while decreasing transformation costs.
 Adding AMPs to their website improved load times by 70 percent – from six seconds to two seconds – boosting site interest by 31 percent.

-BMW is another example of a site that used AMPs along with Progressive Web Apps to invoke the same feelings of speed, performance, and reliability as their products.
+BMW is an example of a site that used AMPs along with Progressive Web Apps to invoke the same feelings of speed, performance, and reliability as their products.
 These state-of-the-art technologies create a secure web experience with quick response times even during poor network conditions.
 The reaction to BMW’s site upgrades was dramatic; the amount of people who clicked from a BMW.com to a BMW sales site increased from 8 to 30 percent.

 Test Your Site

 In order to create the best mobile experience possible, you need to have an idea of how your site is currently performing.
 We recommend conducting a mobile site speed audit with Google’s PageSpeed Insights or Test My Site tools to understand current industry benchmarks and how your site compares.
 Test My Site provides you with 3 tools as a starting point for improving your site speeds including custom page fixes, a free site speed report, and industry benchmarks/impacts.